HDRUK/hutch/website/docs/external-systems/keycloak/index.md

 - Root URL should be Hutch's configured URL e.g. for development `http://host.docker.internal:5209`
 - Most other settings are URLs and for development can just be wildcarded with `*`

+### Create (a) User(s)

+Both MinIO and the TRE Controller API expect user tokens, so Hutch currently must have a user to get tokens for.

+In future Client Credentials may be a better fit for Hutch.

 ### Configure Hutch